Regularized limits of Stokes matrices, isomonodromy deformation and crystal basis: Introduction and main results

 \section{Introduction and main results}

-In recent years there has been considerable interests in analyzing the Stokes matrices of a certain class of linear systems of differential equations.
-The sources of these interests are quite diverse, which include many subjects in mathematics and physics.
-However, the difficult in practical application of the Stokes matrices is that in general they don't have closed formula.
-In this paper, an explicit expression of the Stokes matrices is derived, via the asymptotics of the solutions of associated isomonodromy equations.
-It particularly implies that the Stokes matrices have canonically regularized limits as the irregular terms in the differential equations degenerate.
-More importantly, it provides us a manipulable analysis model for the study of the Stokes matrices and their relations with other subjects.
-Some applications of the model in Poisson geometry and representation theory are given in this paper, and more geometric and analytic properties of Stokes matrices will be given in a series of follow up papers.
+In recent years there has been considerable interests in analyzing the Stokes matrices of a meromorphic linear systems of ordinary differential equations at a second order pole, and the associated isomonodromy deformation equations.
+The sources of these interests are quite diverse, which include many subjects in mathematics and physics, like the theory of Gromov-Witten and Frobenius manifolds \cite{Dubrovin, Givental, GGI}, stability conditions \cite{Bridgeland}, higher Painlev\'e transcendents \cite{JMMS, Miwa}, Poisson groups and simple models for the wild non-abelian Hodge correspondence \cite{Boalch1, BB}, representation theory of quantum groups \cite{Xu2, Xu4}, and so on.

+Yet some basic properties of the Stokes matrices and the solutions of associated isomonodromic deformation equations, as special functions, still remain almost unexplored, like their behavior at singularities, their WKB approximation, and their explicit expressions and so on.
+These unresolved problems are obstacles to the substantial role of the Stokes phenomenon in the related areas.
+In this paper, these problems are studied.
+Most importantly, an explicit expression of the Stokes matrices is derived via the isomonodromy approach.
+It provides us a manipulable analysis model for the study of the Stokes phenomenon itself and the relations with other subjects.
+Some applications of the model in representation theory and Poisson geometry are given in this paper: among them, the most noteworthy ones are the transcendental realization of crystal basis and the cactus group action.
+More applications of the model are presented in a series of follow-up works, some of them can be found in \cite{ANXZ, LX, TangXu, WXX, Xu3, Xu6, Xu7}.

+Other than various new transcendental realizations of the known algebraic structures, including Gelfand-Tsetlin basis, quantum groups, crystals and cactus groups given in this paper, we are more interested in the role of the algebraic structures in the study of the Stokes phenomenon itself.
+For example, the representation theoretic data can be used to characterize the Stokes phenomenon in the WKB approximation of the meromorphic ODEs, which is still an open problem.
+Additionally, they help to study some basic problems of the isomonodromy equations.
+So another main idea conveyed in this article is the importance of algebraic structures in understanding the Stokes phenomenon.